-The evolution of the Bulgarian corruption situation in the last 15 years vividly confirms this explanatory framework, as it includes a combination of relatively high levels of intolerance and rejection of corruption behaviour on the one hand, combined with high levels of involvement in corruption transactions on the other hand.
+The evolution of the Bulgarian corruption situation in the last 15 years includes a combination of relatively high levels of intolerance and rejection of corruption behaviour on the one hand, combined with high levels of involvement in corruption transactions on the other hand.
 Several details in this respect are worth mentioning:

-• Most Bulgarians are intolerant of corruption behaviour (Figure 8).
+Most Bulgarians are intolerant of corruption behaviour (Figure 7).
 This attitude changes marginally after 2001, but in the negative direction.
 The share of those who are intolerant of corruption behaviour decreases, while the number of people tolerant of different forms of corruption behaviour increases.